paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-004-transportation-security.md

   (A) because of employment is regulated by the Transportation Security Administration, Department of Transportation, or Coast Guard and is required to have a background records check to obtain a hazardous materials endorsement on a commercial driver’s license issued by a State under [section 5103a of title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section5103a&num=0&edition=prelim); or

-  (B) is required to have a credential and background records check under [section 622(d)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section622/d/2&num=0&edition=prelim) at a facility with activities that are regulated by the Transportation Security Administration, Department of Transportation, or Coast Guard.
+  (B) is required to have a credential and background records check under section 622(d)(2) 11 See References in Text note below. of this title at a facility with activities that are regulated by the Transportation Security Administration, Department of Transportation, or Coast Guard.

 (2) **Valid transportation security card** — The term “valid transportation security card” means a transportation security card that is—